 User-based contextual filters

-An advanced filter is all about giving more context to your filter conditions so we have introduced user-based contextual filters that will help you choose the exact attribute related to the current user when you define filter conditions involving user names or text values.
+An advanced filter is about giving more context to your filter conditions, so we have introduced user-based contextual filters that will help you choose the exact attribute related to the current user when you define filter conditions involving user names or text values.

 Adding a filter condition based on a user